RainmakerRaw/Signal_TLS_Proxy_BSD/README.md

 ## Steps to run a Signal TLS proxy on OpenBSD

 (1) Install one of the acme* packages or certbot (or similar), and obtain a cert for your domain.
-That's outside of the scope of this brief guide, but essentially culminates with `certbot --certonly -D domain.xyz`.
+That's outside of the scope of this brief guide, but essentially culminates with `certbot certonly -d domain.xyz`.

 (2) Amend the enclosed nginx.conf to fit your requirements.
 Change `DOMAIN` accordinly in the ssl_certificate paths, which should reflect where your certs from step are stored (e.g. `/etc/letsencrypt/live/domain.xyz/fullchain.pem`).